ArpitxGit/Smart-Contract/README.md

 # Smart Contracts :- Using Remix for Writing, Compiling, Dubugging, Deploying

-💡Soldity is a Smart Contract Oriented Language
+💡Soldity is a Smart Contract Oriented Language, Solidity serves SPDX license identifiers so developers can specify the license the contract uses.

 ## What is Smart Contract:-
 Smart contracts are basically object that programmers use to store code on Blockchain.